Hatsune Miku: Project Diva: Hatsune Miku: Project Mirai DX

-In August 2019, Sega announced a spin-off free-to-play game, Project Sekai: Colorful Stage feat.
-Hatsune Miku, being developed for smartphones by BanG Dream!
-Girls Band Party! studio, Craft Egg.
-After a beta period, the game was officially released on September 30, 2020.
-The game features a story about original human characters told in a visual novel format and a rhythm gameplay similar to Sega's 2015 arcade game Chunithm.
-The game also employs a gacha system and is updated regularly with songs and event stories.
-It was released worldwide under the new name Hatsune Miku: Colorful Stage! on December 7, 2021.

 Characters

 The current list of characters who have appeared in the series are:

 Sales

 The series has been popular among fans in Japan, having sold over 1 million copies as of April 2012 in Japan alone.
 In July 2014, Sega announced that the franchise has sold a total of 2.5 million games within Japan.
 By November 2014, the franchise had sold 4.5 million units at retail and downloads.
 By March 2017, the series had sold 5.3 million units.
 As of 2018, the series has sold 6 million units.